CS-DS-125/125book/py4e_rst/08-lists.rst

    file.

-   We can think of the two ``continue`` statements as helping us refine the set of lines which are “interesting” to us and which we want to process some more.
-A line which has no words is “uninteresting” to us so we skip to the next line.
-A line which does not have “From” as its first word is uninteresting to us so we skip it.
+   We can think of the two ``continue`` statements as helping us refine the set of lines which are "interesting" to us and which we want to process some more.
+A line which has no words is "uninteresting" to us so we skip to the next line.
+A line which does not have "From" as its first word is uninteresting to us so we skip it.

    The program as modified runs successfully, so perhaps it is correct.
    Our guardian statement does make sure that the ``words[0]`` will never fail, but perhaps it is not enough.
-When we are programming, we must always be thinking, “What might go wrong?”
+When we are programming, we must always be thinking, "What might go wrong?"

 **Exercise 2: Figure out which line of the above program is still not properly guarded.
 See if you can construct a text file which causes the